 While you are addressing hidden GMOs in your tuna salad, don’t forget to re-examine your choice of mayonnaise.
 Kraft Miracle Whip* is one of the most commonly used mayo brands and is filled with GMOs.
 Also, most mayo brands (even organic) do not address the poor living conditions of egg-laying hens.
 To ensure that hens are being treated in the best way possible, skip the eggs altogether and try a great alternative to traditional mayo – Follow Your Heart vegan mayo.
 Check out our mayo scorecard to compare other top brands!

 Honey Nut Cheerios* are an easy snack to throw in a bag, giving kids something slightly sweet and crunchy to munch on.
 But they also happen to be filled with GMOs.
 Either opt for plain Cheerios which went non-GMO or consider switching to other non-GMO Project Verified snacks like Royal Hawaiian Orchards Macadamia fruit & nut clusters, which are full of nut protein and lightly sweet thanks to pieces of fruit and without any GMOs.

-Hummus and carrots can be a perfectly balanced snack, if you avoid brands such as Sabra Hummus* that use soybean oil and citric acid, both ingredients most often derived from GE corn and soy.
+Hummus and carrots can be a perfectly balanced snack if you avoid brands that use soybean oil and citric acid, both ingredients most often derived from GE corn and soy.
 There are lots of other wonderful hummus brands that avoid these icky ingredients; we’re big fans of Hope Hummus.
 Check out our hummus scorecard to find out how other top brands match up!